GandiTypo/Geometry-Calculator/README.md

 # Geometry Calculator

-A simple CLI-based geometry calculator written in C++.
+A CLI-based geometry calculator written in C++ with a colored terminal interface.

 ## Description

 This project is a terminal-based geometry calculator developed in C++.
-It is currently under active development and will continue to receive updates over time.

-The goal of this project is to calculate various plane and solid geometry measurements such as:

-- Area
-- Perimeter
-- Volume
-- Surface Area

-At the moment, the project supports circle area calculation as the first implemented feature.
+It uses a simple menu-driven system with colored text output to improve user experience in the terminal.

+The program is currently in development and focuses on structured menu navigation for geometry selection.

 ## Getting Started